 Our policy changes for existing account holders of VNC Connect for Raspberry Pi have been met with genuine curiosity and a little scepticism from some users, as current events such as the recent Facebook-Cambridge Analytica scandal make people’s ears prick up when it comes to subjects related to online data processing.

-However, in the case of GDPR the conversation is full of positives, as the changes introduced by the upcoming framework are truly beneficial to all of us.
-Here are some of the reasons why we’re happy to welcome our new GDPR obligations (and our users should be too!):
+However, in the case of GDPR, the conversation is full of positives, as the changes introduced by the upcoming framework are truly beneficial to all of us.
+Here are some of the reasons why we’re happy to welcome these new EU obligations (and our users should be too!):

-3) Companies will have to earn consent for data processing.
-Prior to GDPR, implicit consent was widely assumed.
+Prior to the general data protection regulation, implicit consent was widely assumed.
 This meant that a company assumed the right to the users’ data unless they explicitly opt-out.
 With GDPR, the consent becomes explicit, so the users will need to proactively say “yes” to data collection before they are subscribed to newsletters and marketing communications (there is no implied consent).